muntamala/coalmine_play/README.md

 The signature for your application.  *This is required.*

-**coalmine.environment**

-Coalmine detects whether your application is in development mode or production mode.
-If you use a special mode (such as "staging"), you must specify that here.
-For example, `%staging.coalmine.environment=staging`.

 **coalmine.enabledEnvironments**

 A comma-delimited list of environments that Coalmine is enabled for.
+Environments are framework IDs--of the kind specified by commands such as `play run --%staging`.
 Exceptions thrown for apps running in a different environment will not be sent to Coalmine.
 The default is "production,staging".

 *Note that "DEV" and "PROD" modes are called "development" and "production", respectively.*